About

 The Life in Kyrgyzstan Study data is openly available: it can be used by any interested party for non-for-profit research, policy analysis and teaching purposes.
 The survey questionnaires and interviewer manuals can be downloaded here or on the project web site.

-The LiK Study data for all six waves (2010-2013, 2016, 2019) is available for research and teaching purposes from IZA’s International Data Service Center (IDSC).
-The dedicated platform contains the data, questionnaires, and the list of publications.
+The LiK Study data for waves 1-6 (2010-2013, 2016, 2019) are available for research and teaching purposes from the IZA’s International Data Service Center (IDSC).
+The LiK data access link is idsc.iza.org/lik.
+This data depository platform contains the data, questionnaires, and the list of publications.
 The data are made available after registration of the users and signing a data use contract.
-The LiK data access link is idsc.iza.org/lik.

 Annual Life in Kyrgyzstan Conference

 Starting 2015, the LiK Study is complemented by an academic conference that takes place around October each year in Bishkek, Kyrgyzstan.
-The conferences include invited plenary talks and topical sessions on variety of topics with a significant part of the research conducted using the LiK data.
+The LiK conference includes plenary talks and topical sessions on variety of topics with a significant part of the research conducted using the LiK data.
 The conference brings together national and international experts from academic and research institutions, development agencies, government and the public sector, and non-governmental organizations to exchange knowledge and experiences on recent socio-economic developments in Kyrgyzstan and Central Asia, and to promote evidence-based policy making.

 Contact the Life in Kyrgyzstan Study team